-I started with translations when I was 15 years old.
+My translation career started quite early—when I was 15 years old.
 Lucky circumstances allowed me to experience a craft at an unlikely time for many.
-And it got me hooked onto my vocation – if you want to call it like that.
-In what follows, I would like to offer you my own perspective on what it means to deal with this – sometimes unfathomable – craft day in and day out.
+And it got me hooked onto my vocation—if you want to call it like that.
+In what follows, I would like to offer you my own perspective on what it means to deal with this – sometimes unfathomable—craft day in and day out.

 When I hit the road as a freelance translator, the portions of time set aside for specific tasks were quite different.
-I spent about 40% of my time on the lookout and acquisition of new clients and onboarding existing ones – all over again.
+I spent about 40% of my time on the lookout for and acquisition of new clients and onboarding existing ones—all over again.
 I did sign up with a couple of agencies but did not go on a super-hunt to find intermediary partnerships.
 I rather wanted more direct clients to have a wider choice of projects I would handle eventually.

 My client portfolio was growing steadily and my experience went from intermediate to highly specialized in a speedy fashion.
 I worked in various industries throughout my years at college and later on so I had a good grip on a couple of subjects.
 And another plus, or in this case, my secret weapon was the fact that I could offer translations for four language pairs.
 I did not hit the jackpot, but it is fair to say that it made things a lot easier for me.

 Now, I want to keep this retrospect short but felt it needed to be here—to help you understand where I am coming from today.